Table of Contents

 Owners should amend their LLC Operating Agreement when its terms no longer reflect the responsibilities of its members, operations of the business, or asset contributions.
 Over time, the roles of specific owners are likely to change due to growth, shift in business focus, or skill set.
 As the business grows, a more formal, hierarchical structure may be best for managing day-to-day operations and long-term development.
 Also, some owners may invest additional capital into the company to support operations, and their individual investment must be acknowledged and protected.
 As these situations arise, an amendment to the original agreement is necessary.

-4. The Consequences of Not Using this Document
+4. The Consequences of Not Using an Operating Agreement Amendment

 An Amendment to an LLC Operating Agreement is essential to reflect the current operations of the company, as well as the responsibilities and ownership shares of the business members.
 In the absence of an amendment, the original operating agreement stands as the valid contract between the parties, and only the terms included in that agreement will be applied to disperse profits or make management decisions.
 In this situation, new partners will not be entitled to any assets if the business is dissolved, and those partners who invested additional funds or assets will not receive compensation commensurate with their contributions.
 In addition, former owners could legally be entitled to receive the share of assets they were assigned in the original agreement, despite their absence from the company.